mdrafee03/100DaysOfCode-coding-interview-preparation/LearningJava/OOPs.md

 **Public**: the public access modifier is specified by the keyword public.
 Classes, methods or data members declared as pbulic are accessible from everywhere in the program.

 N.B:
-- try to use most restrictive access level that makes sense for a particular member
+- Try to use most restrictive access level that makes sense for a particular member
-- avoid public fields excepts for constants
+- Avoid public fields excepts for constants

 ### Constructor
 Constructors are used to initialize variables.
 The characteristics are